- The improved features of CRM software have increased both its complexity and necessity.

-Key takeaway: Your team may use the CRM system incorrectly without the necessary training and resource investment to learn its features and practices, which limits the value of the entire purchase, if not outright damaging your bottom line.
+Tip: Your team may use the CRM system incorrectly without the necessary training and resource investment to learn its features and practices, which limits the value of the entire purchase, if not outright damaging your bottom line.

 How long does CRM implementation take?

 The timeline for the implementation of a new CRM system depends on the size of the business and its various departments.
 However, most small businesses can expect implementation to last one to three months.
 Other key variables include which CRM solution you choose, whether you hire outside assistance in data migration and system testing, any training or consulting programs the CRM provider offers, and the quality and quantity of data you currently possess.